suszak/amazon-clone/README.md

 If You want to test proceed site just use 4242424242424... as card number.
 Antoher shouldn't work properly.
 It is only front-end site so your card data won't be save and it's safe, but don't use it.

-Site is not fully done yet:

-- searching field not working
-- mobile design in progress

 ## Technologies

 Project is created with: